dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 ### Components

 A component is a logical unit that packages up some functionality or some part of the display that can potentially be reused.
+React is basically just a tree of components. 🌴

 Let's break up our app into some components.